Bobby Dyer (politician)

-Robert M. Dyer is an American politician currently serving as the Mayor of Virginia Beach, Virginia.
-Prior to being elected mayor, he served as a member of the city council for 14 years.
+Robert M. Dyer (born August 10, 1950) is an American politician serving as the mayor of Virginia Beach, Virginia since 2018.
+A Republican, he served as a member of the city council for 14 years prior to his election as mayor.
 Dyer has also been a physical therapist for over 40 years and a professor of government at his alma mater, Regent University.
 He won the November 2018 election for mayor despite being outraised by his opponent Ben Davenport nearly 5 to 1.

 Dyer ran for re-election for mayor in 2020.
 On June 9, 2020, Jody Wagner announced she would run for the seat; Dyer's previous opponent, City Councilman Aaron Rouse, ended his campaign on May 30, 2020.
 Dyer won a second term as mayor against Wagner in the November 2020 election.

+Dyer ran for re-election for mayor in 2024, facing four opponents.
+Dyer won a third term as mayor against Councilmember Sabrina Wooten, former Councilmember John Moss, Councilmember Chris Taylor and Richard Kowalewitch.